lencsegabor/siitperf/README.md

 	Rev-sport-max 65535
 	Rev-dport-min 1
 	Rev-dport-max 49151

+	# parameters for stateful tests

+	Stateful 1 # Initiator is on the left side, Responder is on the right side Enumerate-ports 0 # no port enumeration
+	Responder-ports 3 # Responder chooses 4-tuples randomly

 All three programs use the same "siitperf.conf" file, and their command line parametes are also very similar.
-They use the following ones:
+They use the following ones (in stateless tests):

 	./build/siitperf-tp <IPv6 size> <rate> <duration> <global timeout> <n> <m>
 	./build/siitperf-lat <IPv6 size> <rate> <duration> <global timeout> <n> <m> <delay> <timestamps>